Antiope (mother of Amphion): Mythology

-The Epic Cycle
+Archaic period

-The earliest mention of Antiope can be found in the archaic epic poem Odyssey, composed around the eighth century BC.
+The earliest mention of Antiope can be found in the archaic epic poem Odyssey, composed around the eighth or seventh century BC.
 In it, she is described by Homer as a daughter of the river-god Asopus who is proud for having laid with Zeus and borne his sons, Amphion and Zethus, the heroes who founded seven-gated Thebes.

-Another entry of the Epic Cycle, the Cypria, apparently references Antiope with the story of how Epopeus was ruined for seducing the daughter of Lycus (or Lycurgus depending on manuscript).
+Another entry of the Epic Cycle, the now lost Cypria, apparently referenced Antiope with the story of how Epopeus was ruined for seducing the daughter of Lycus (or Lycurgus depending on manuscript).
 Other traditions make Antiope the daughter of Nycteus, brother to Lycus and regent of Thebes, which was founded by Cadmus.
-It is unclear what lineage was known to Hesiod; the accomplishments of Amphion and Zethus are mentioned in the Catalogue of Women, and so it probably discussed their mother's ancenstry, but it is impossible to determine which version that work utilised.
+It is unclear what lineage was known to Hesiod; the accomplishments of Amphion and Zethus are mentioned in the Catalogue of Women, and so it probably discussed their mother's ancenstry, but it is impossible to determine which version that work utilised from the surviving fragments.